The cost of health care is skyrocketing in America, and it is having drastic effects on already burdened emergency rooms.

-Your average emergency physician isn’t coming “anywhere close to their salary when seeing self-pay patients,” Dr. Reiter tells TheDCNF.
+Your average emergency physician isn’t coming “anywhere close to their salary when seeing self-pay patients,” Dr. Reiter told TheDCNF.
 As a result, privately insured patients are “subsidizing the rest of patients seen by emergency departments.”

-Emergency room care is so expensive because you have “so many patients who don’t pay their bills,” Dr. Reiter says.
+Emergency room care is so expensive because you have “so many patients who don’t pay their bills,” Dr. Reiter said.
 While hospitals aren’t taking a total loss, as their losses are somewhat offset by federal subsidies, they are still taking a substantial hit.
 “It is taxing on a hospital’s budget,” Dr. Reiter explains.

 As a result of EMTALA laws, emergency departments provide a tremendous amount more charity care than anywhere else.
 Your average emergency room doctor was “providing $138K in charity care in 2000.
-Sixteen years later, that number is no doubt significantly higher,” Dr. Reiter says.
+Sixteen years later, that number is no doubt significantly higher,” Reiter says.

-Dr. Reiter says that emergency physicians pride themselves in giving as away as much charitable work as they do, but wishes that the federal government recognized the undue burden it puts on emergency departments.
+Reiter says that emergency physicians pride themselves in giving as away as much charitable work as they do, but wishes that the federal government recognized the undue burden it puts on emergency departments.
 “It would be nice if the federal government recognized this does put a significant burden on those that apply EMTALA care, burdens not placed on the rest of the medical community.”

-The physician finishes with an interesting point: there is no where else in society where the federal government mandates by law that professionals provide their services to the indigent.
+The physician finishes with an interesting point: There is no where else in society where the federal government mandates by law that professionals provide their services to the indigent.
 “If someone is indigent, the government might offer food stamps, but the government does not require the supermarket or restaurants to give their meal away for free.
-It’s the only profession in society that we mandate by law,” Dr. Reiter concludes.
+It’s the only profession in society that we mandate by law,” Dr. Reiter said.

 Send tips to [email protected]